ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

   | **type**: bool

+force_lock
+  By default, when ``dest`` is a MVS data set and is being used by another process with DISP=SHR or DISP=OLD the module will fail.
+Use ``force_lock`` to bypass this check and continue with copy.

+  If set to ``true`` and destination is a MVS data set opened by another process then zos_copy will try to copy using DISP=SHR.

+  Using ``force_lock`` uses operations that are subject to race conditions and can lead to data loss, use with caution.

+  If a data set member has aliases, and is not a program object, copying that member to a dataset that is in use will result in the aliases not being preserved in the target dataset.
+When this scenario occurs the module will fail.

+  | **required**: False
+  | **type**: bool

 ignore_sftp_stderr
   During data transfer through SFTP, the module fails if the SFTP command directs any content to stderr.
 The user is able to override this behavior by setting this parameter to ``true``.
 By doing so, the module would essentially ignore the stderr stream produced by SFTP and continue execution.